PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 ```

 The `ParseProvider` function is one of the functions that I had written to parse the output.
 I
-repeated this pattern for each of the `vssadmin` commands to create a new cmdlet.
+repeated this pattern to create a new cmdlet for each of the `vssadmin` subcommands.

 Notice that the first line of the JSON references a schema file.
 This file comes with the Crescendo
 module.
 I copied that to the folder where I was developing my module.
 I used Visual Studio Code (VS